kilgarenone/personal-website/posts/slower-web-development.md

 I have also started weighing rigorously the merits of **front-end frameworks**, specifically **React**, before using one in my projects.

-Until recently, I had always been a big believer in React and its popular tool chain create-react-app that makes bootstrapping a React app a breeze for developers, for no reasons other than their popularity and convenience afforded to developers in terms of shorter development time and tons of helpful community’s guides, support, and libraries to get the job done.
+Until recently, I had always been a big believer in React and its popular tool chain 'create-react-app' that makes bootstrapping a React app a breeze for developers, for no reasons other than their popularity and convenience afforded to developers in terms of shorter development time and its entrenched ecosystem&mdash; useful community’s guides, support, and libraries.

 However, I have come to accept that these frameworks bloat, big time at that, to the detriment of end users, especially those with low-end devices(You ever used Typeform on a Moto G?
-Yeah it’s not great).
+Yeah it wasn't great I can tell you that).
 It gets worse when you throw in those ready-made libraries in the ecosystem, passing down the [cost of Javascript](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) to end users.
 Bottom line is, the wellness afforded to developers doesn’t necessarily trickle down to the end users.

 We need to be more careful about this.